edward30n/Basic-shop-logic-Excecise-II/README.md

   1) TallerII.docx : This file contains all the instruction and the detail information necesary to create a solution for the problem (the file is in spanish, you can translate it                      to your mother language).
   2) mainII.c      : This file contains the code that I made to solve this problem.

-This problem was created by the Pontifical Javeriana University and the solution as well as the diagram was created by Edward Nicolas Duarte Valencia.
+This problem was created by the Pontifical Javeriana University and the solution was created by Edward Nicolas Duarte Valencia.